ksruthi1992/study/docs/markdown/edward/report3.md

 #### <a name="network"></a>Network Protocal
 <hr>

 We are using HTTP.
-We chose HTTP simply because the majority of the group had some experie with HTTP, and it is easy to work with.
+We chose HTTP simply because the majority of the group had some experience with HTTP, and it is easy to work with.
 This is the network protocal that our framework of choice uses.

 #### <a name="controlFlow"></a>Global Control Flow
 <hr>